dineshdb/wasi-components/README.md

 A collection of reusable WASI (WebAssembly System Interface) components for common functionality.

+You can use [wasic](https://github.com/dineshdb/wasic), wasmtime or any runtime that supports wasi for running these wasi components.

 ## Overview

 This repository contains high-quality, production-ready WASM components that can